-We also maximize your learning experience by milling the lumber for you--so that you can focus on learning skills instead of standing in line at the planer.
+We also maximize your learning experience by milling the lumber for you--so that you can focus on learning valuable woodworking skills instead of standing in line at the planer.

 Finally, we emphasize fine craftsmanship.
 Nothing beats the personal satisfaction of having built a professional-quality piece of furniture with accurate tight-fitting joints, precisely-fit drawers, and a hand-rubbed finish.

 I Really Want to Get Systematic, Hands-On Woodworking Training.